semaphore-protocol/.github/profile/README.md

 #### What is Semaphore?

-Semaphore is a protocol, designed to be a simple and generic privacy layer for Ethereum DApps.
-Using zero knowledge, Ethereum users can prove their membership of a group and send signals such as votes or endorsements without revealing their original identity.
+Semaphore is a generic privacy layer.
+Leveraging zero-knowledge technology, users can prove their membership in groups and send messages (extending from votes to endorsements) off-chain or across EVM-compatible blockchains, all without revealing their personal identity.

 #### Looking for more information?